sionkim00/inverted-data-indexer/README.md

 1. **Index Storage:**

 - The space complexity is **O(T\*d)**, where T is the number of unique tokens and d is the average number of document references per token.

-## How We Use Our Index to Search

-To find documents relevant to a search query, the index is queried for each term in the search string.

-Document IDs are retrieved and then combined using an intersection function to find common documents containing all the terms.

-## Features

-- **Data Indexing**: The indexer can efficiently index a large collection of documents by creating an inverted index data structure.
-- **Text Search**: Once the data is indexed, you can perform text searches to retrieve relevant document IDs that contain the specified query terms.
-- **Tokenization**: The indexer tokenizes the text data by breaking it down into individual words or terms.
-- **Stop-word Removal**: Common stop-words (e.g., "the", "and", "a") are removed from the tokenized text to improve search accuracy and reduce index size.
-- **Stemming**: Words are stemmed to their root form (e.g., "running" and "ran" are stemmed to "run") to improve search recall.

 ## Usage